-During 2019, radionuclide analyses were performed on surface water samples collected from the four Peconic River sampling locations and the Carmans River control location.
+During 2020, radionuclide analyses were performed on surface water samples collected from the four Peconic River sampling locations and the Carmans River control location.
 HM-N, located at the east firebreak, was removed from sampling as HY and HV allow for radiological assessment of potential RHIC impacts and no other contributions from potential BNL operations enter the river until the tributary monitoring at HM-S. HQ sampling station is the final monitoring location before the river flows off site.

-The majority of the Peconic River on site held water for at least part of 2019.
+In 2020, the Peconic River water levels continued to recede from 2019 levels.
+Due to absence of flow, only one sample was obtained from Peconic River locations in 2020.
 The radiological data from Peconic River surface water samples are summarized in Table 5-5.
-Radiological analysis of water samples collected from all locations had very low concentrations of gross alpha and gross beta activity that were attributed to natural sources.
+Radiological analysis of water samples collected from all locations had very low concentrations of gross beta activity that were attributed to natural sources.
 All detected levels were below the applicable NYS DWS.
-No gammaemitting radionuclides attributable to Laboratory operations were detected, and neither tritium nor Sr-90 was detected above method detection limits in any of the Peconic River samples.
-Sr-90 was detected at a maximum concentration of 0.24 ± 0.15 pCi/L and was just above the detection limit and well below the drinking water standard of 8 pCi/L. This value is consistent with background levels, and can be attributed to worldwide fallout.
+No gamma-emitting radionuclides attributable to Laboratory operations were detected, and neither tritium nor Sr-90 was detected above MDL's in any of the Peconic River samples.